Cebu (historical polity): Legacy

+A Visayan royal couple donning gold jewelry similar to the attire Antonio Pigafetta described Rajah Humabon had donned in the Magellan landing on the Cebu Rajahnate.

 Indianization, although it was superseded by Hispanization, left markers in the Cebuano language and culture, such as religious practices and common vocabulary words whose origins are from Sanskrit and Tamil.
 There is also genetic evidence of South Asian or Indian Hindu influence in Cebu as according to genetic studies, the people of Cebu and Bohol have as much as 10-20% of their genetics taken from South Asian admixture.

 Social hierarchy

 Below the rulers were the Timawa, the feudal warrior class of the ancient Visayan societies of the Philippines who were regarded as higher than the uripon (commoners, serfs, and slaves) but below the tumao (royal nobility) in the social hierarchy.
 They were roughly similar to the Tagalog Maharlika class.

 Hindu-Buddhist artifacts

 In 1921, Henry Otley Beyer found a crude Buddhist medallion and a copper statue of a Hindu deity, Ganesha, in ancient sites in Puerto Princesa, Palawan and in Mactan, Cebu.
 The crudeness of the artifacts indicates they were of local reproduction.
 The icons were destroyed during World War II.
 However, black and white photographs of these icons survive.